Can't Login to Cyber Range Exercise Area Account¶

 Different Browser - Try logging in to the range using a different browser.
 Various browsers (and even browser versions) vary in their level of HTML5 compliance, which the Virginia Cyber Range requires.
 We have had the best luck with the Chrome and Firefox browsers, as they are generally the most HTML5 compliant.

-Try "Private Browser" Mode - Try logging in using “Private Browser” mode (e.g.: InPrivate or InCognito modes)
+Try "Private Browser" Mode - Try logging in using “Private Browser” mode (e.g.: InPrivate or InCognito modes).
+This mode will typically allow you to avoid any issues with caching or extensions.
+Please refer to the links below on utilizing a "Private Browser" mode in Google or Firefox.

 Not Blocking Pop-ups - Please check that your browser is not blocking pop-up windows when attempting to login to the Cyber Range.
 Please refer to the links below to learn about allowing pop-ups in both Google Chrome and Mozilla Firefox.
 Don't forget to unblock our websites in your network.
-More information can be found in our Network Restrictions Article.
+More information can be found in the article titled School Network Restrictions.

-Check Your Privacy Extensions/Add-ons - Please check that your privacy extensions and add-ons are not interfering with the Cyber Range.
+Check Your Privacy Extensions/Add-ons - Privacy extensions such as Privacy Badger and AVG AntiTrack have been known to block connections from Cyber Range resources to user hardware.
+We recommend that all users disable such software for Cyber Range resources to ensure that users have a stable connection.
+Please check that your privacy extensions and add-ons are not interfering with the Cyber Range.
 You can refer to the links below to learn how to manage or disable add-ons.

 Check Antivirus Applications - Please make sure that your Antivirus applications are not restricting access to the Cyber Range.
 You may need to whitelist the Cyber Range domain in your application.